Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 The Many Uses of Egg Whites

 About ninety percent of egg white is composed of water.
 Most of the other ten percent consists of a wide variety of different proteins.
 Raw egg white has the interesting ability to change its appearance and texture when air is whipped into it.
-It changes from a pale yellow liquid to a white foam that forms peaks.
+It changes from an almost colorless liquid to a white foam that contains peaks.
 This ability is put to good use in food recipes.

 If you’re trying to turn liquid egg whites into a stiff foam, there are two problems that you need to deal with.
 First, the foam has to be created.
 Once it forms, it must be prevented from breaking down.
 Here are some tips for producing snowy peaks of egg white.